 - Give your full attention to the music.
 Listen to all of the different aspects of the music: the lyrics, the instruments, the tempo, the texture.
 See how deep you can go with your observations.
-What are you noticing now that normally, you don’t notice?
+With mindful listening to music, what are you noticing that normally, you don’t notice?

 - Observe your own reactions to the music.
 How does it make you feel?
-How are you reacting to the music?
+How are you reacting to the combination of music and mindfulness?
 What thoughts, memories or feelings are coming up?
 You may find that your mind wanders more frequently than you expected during the song.

 - As your thoughts wander, bring your attention back.
 Your thoughts will wander—that’s ok.
 Gently acknowledge them, then bring your full attention back to the song.

 - Take a moment after the song finishes.
 Process your experience when the song ends.
 What feelings and emotions came up?
 What was the experience like?
 How was it different from other times you’ve heard this song or style of music?

 To take a step back and make things a little simpler:

 Observing mindfulness in music simply means giving your full, undivided attention to the songs you listen to.